dejvidEm/dejvidEm/README.md

-Just boring code I work on
+Just code I work on

-My name is David and I am 19
+My name is David and I am 20

-Teaching machines to think.
+Making websites move